arajbanshi/goeasy/README.md

 7. if you want to use datafactory, run the ARM template first to create the datafactory and the pipelines.
 8. Update the connection string in appsetting.json
 9. run the application.
+10. Once the application is running, you can test it using tools like postman or the following powershell script.
+    Invoke-WebRequest -Uri "https://localhost:44381/api/FhvTripDatas?from=20&to=81&date=" -Method POST

+TODO:
+1. setup CI/CD pipeline so that scripts can't be accidentally changed for the production build.
+2. make the stored procedure calls using EF Core instead of ADO apis.
+3. write unit tests.